Tripartite State Characterization via Activated Bipartite Entanglement: Experimental proposal

 Figure~\ref{setupW} presents the schematic optical circuit for preparation and measurements of 2-parameter W states.
-The circuit is the same one as for GHZ-type up to the point depicted in the Fig.~\ref{setupW} by the state $\ket{\Psi_3}$, which is given by Eq.~\eqref{Psi3}.
+The circuit is the same as for the preparation of 1-parameter GHZ states up to the point depicted in the Fig.~\ref{setupW} by the state $\ket{\Psi_3}$, which is given by Eq.~\eqref{Psi3}.
 Here, $\alpha$ is the angle of the first HWP for path preparation.
-A photon in the path $d$ passes through a HWP$_{45^\circ}$ and transforms its polarization as $\ket{V}\rightarrow \ket{H}$ and this part of the state is in accordance of the first term of Eq.~\eqref{W_type_2_parameters}, $\lambda_0 \ket{100}$, where $\lambda_0= \sin(2\alpha)$ and $\ket{100}\equiv \ket{dHh}$.
-The other two terms are associate to path $u$, and we can write $ \ket{0}_C \otimes\left( \lambda_3 \ket{10} + \lambda_2 \ket{01} \right)$.
+A photon in the path $d$ passes through a HWP$_{45^\circ}$ and transforms its polarization as $\ket{V}\rightarrow \ket{H}$ and this part of the state is in accordance with the first term of Eq.~\eqref{W_type_2_parameters1}, $\lambda_0 \ket{100}$, where $\lambda_0= \sin(2\alpha)$ and $\ket{100}\equiv \ket{dHh}$.
+The other two terms are associated to path $u$, and we can write $ \ket{0}_C \otimes\left( \lambda_3 \ket{10} + \lambda_2 \ket{01} \right)$.
 The terms in parentheses are an unbalanced entangled state in the spin-orbit degree of freedom of light with weights $\lambda_2$ and $\lambda_3$.
-It can be prepared by a C-NOT, using polarization as control qubit.
+It can be prepared by a C-NOT gate using polarization as the control qubit.
 The HWP$_\beta$ will transform

 The V-polarization is reflected by PBS$_3$ and is deviated towards PBS$_4$.
 The H-polarization is transmitted in PBS$_3$, passes through a DP that transforms the transverse mode as $\ket{h}\rightarrow\ket{v}$ and is transmitted by PBS$_4$ where is aligned with the other arm in the path $u$.
 Then, finally, we have